 G) That the equipment operator knows who is directing the equipment.

-d) BUNGEE CORD REQUIREMENT
+d) Bungee Cord Requirement

 1) The cord shall be designed and tested to perform within prescribed limits of stretch and load as stated in this Section.

 2) The cord shall be made from natural or synthetic rubber or blends thereof that may be of various dimensions.